andyhomecode/mac-se-monitor/README.md

 It works!
 HDMI image is shown on the mac monitor!

 Problems are it doesn't scale right to the full height/depth of the screen.
 Black bar above and below.
 Need to implement a gray scale dithering--hard black & white isn't usable.

+PROBLEM: Pin R9 on the FPGA is used by the TTL RGB cable connector for rgb_odck (dot clock) and onboard is FASTRD_N, which is used to communicate with the External Flash memory used to "boot" the FPGA.
+The HDMI device is sending the dotclck down and messes up reads on boot, so the FPGA won't configure itself.

+TODO: Use the breakout boards to move the dot clock to someplace else harmless, like one of the lesser color bits, and map it in the FPGA.

+Maaaybe I can toggle dual-use on?
+That might do something?

 ## Project Overview